dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 Next, we wonder that some environments are not so kind to provide us their inner working instead they provide us only the samples of sequences in form of episodes where each episode eventually terminates.
 Now instead of full known transitions, we work with samples of experience.
 In MC, we are required to solve prediction and control problem.
 In prediction problem, we evaluate a given policy by finding value estimates same as we did in DP.
 But we use first-visit or every-visit method.
 Nothing fancy, just we keep track of first visit and update the estimated returns until episode terminates or update the estimated returns from every visit of particular state.
 This shows that updates have more variance, a lot of noise.
 But when we move in solving control problem.
 We follow the same process of evaluating a policy and improving the policy to find optimal policy.
 To evaluate a given policy, instead of choosing to work with state-value functions for any of methods above (first-visit or every visit) we prefer using action-value function as the model is unknown i.e. if we want to obtain a policy from state-value functions, we need to do one-step look ahead over all states that can be visited from all actions that can be taken and choosing the action with maximum return.
 On contrary, devising a policy from action-values is just choosing action with maximum action-value.
 But there is another problem with action-values, not all pairs of (state, action) will be visited.
 So, to solve that we use $$\epsilon$$-greedy policy instead of greedy policy to encourage exploration.
 Now armed with these two modifications, we solve the control problem.

 When we combine DP and MC, learning from boostrapping and experience, we get TD.
 This is just like MC but instead of estimating returns until the episode terminates, we use one-step return estimate as done in DP.
 We learn online as we go.
 Similar to DP and MC, we solve prediction and control problem.
 In prediction problem, we use estimated returns from one-step instead of waiting till episode terminates as in case of MC.
 But the updates are more biased and low variance in case of TD, sensitive to initial values.
 The control problem can be solved in two ways either by on-policy or off-policy methods.
 In on-policy method, similar to MC control we use action-value updates and $$\epsilon$$-greedy policy but only difference being instead of returns from waiting until episode completes as in MC, we update the estimate based on returns from one-step estimated action-values.
 In off-policy, we use two policies (target and behaviour) to balance the exploration and exploitation.
 We make the current action values (chosen from behaviour policy) greedy with respect to maximum return from one-step estimated action values.
 This action value is chosen from target policy.

+We sum up verything we have visited using both the equations and backup diagrams in 3 tables shown below.

 In next post, we will look into some of ways we can avoid keep large tables of action-values and state-values for solving the prediction and control problems of various RL algorithms.